 Significant judgement or estimate Summary of management's approach Audit Comments Assessment Minimum Revenue Provision - £1.3m The Council is responsible on an annual basis for determining the amount charged for the repayment of debt known as its Minimum Revenue Provision (MRP).
 The basis for the charge is set out in regulations and statutory guidance.
 The year end MRP charge was £1.3m, a net increase/decrease of £0.13m increase from 2019/20.
 The MRP charge for the year has been calculated in accordance with the methodologies permitted in the statutory guidance The Council's MRP policy complies with statutory guidance.
+We have performed a benchmarking exercise which indicates that the Council's MRP provision is in line with expectation.
+There have been no changes to the Council's MRP policy since 2019/20 We identified the Council's disclosure of its MRP policy within its accounts was inconsistent with the method applied and that approved at council.
+Management has agreed to enhancements to the disclosure to ensure its consistency with their policy.
 Light purple

-- Dark Purple We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated - Blue We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - Grey We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - Light Purple We consider management's process is appropriate and key assumptions are neither optimistic or cautious
+- Dark Purple We disagree with the estimation process or judgements that underpin the estimate and consider the estimate to be potentially materially misstated - We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider optimistic - We consider the estimate is unlikely to be materially misstated however management's estimation process contains assumptions we consider cautious - Light Purple We consider management's process is appropriate and key assumptions are neither optimistic or cautious